ManuelSuarez3D/Escape-From-Castro/README.md

 ![image](https://github.com/CanadianZombie/Escape-From-Castro/assets/82544173/41656b49-fbc6-40d1-9633-e703a165ba55)

 # Menus
-- Initial Menu Screen with option to start or quit
+- Initial Menu Screen with the option to start or quit
-- Pause Menu Screen with option to restart the game, the level or quit.
+- Pause Menu Screen with the option to restart the game, the level or quit.

 # Controls
 - Movement - A, S, W, D